rajat965ng/techdown2k19/README.md

 </p>
 <p>
 The above acquired access_token is used to access the resource.
 On receiving the access_token, service provider validate 2 things:
-1. Is the access token is expired or revoked.
+1. Is the access token is expired or revoked.<br>
 2. Is the associated scope covers the requested resource.

 </p>